 The heart of civic life

-The Town Hall was very much at the heart of civic life, and was a bustling focal point around which much of what we now know as the town centre was developed.
-The Empire Theatre was opened in 1899, and Central Library in 1912.
-Much of the housing in the area was redeveloped, and hotels, pubs, offices and shops transformed the area into the commercial heart of Middlesbrough, which continues to this day.
+It was very much at the heart of civic life, and was a bustling focal point around which much of what we now know as the town centre was developed.
+Hotels, pubs, offices, and shops transformed the area into the commercial heart of Middlesbrough, which continues to this day.

 The Town Hall has also hosted many important civic functions over the years, including royal visits, galas, and university graduations.